Radim Nečas: Club

 Nečas started his professional career at Baník Ostrava in 1987, where he played for five years.
 One of the highlights of Nečas' time at Ostrava was scoring from a free kick at Bazaly in the first round of the 1990–91 UEFA Cup against Aston Villa.
 The same season, Nečas won the Czechoslovak Cup with Ostrava.

 Nečas became the most expensive player in the history of Czech football in 1992, when he left Ostrava for Slavia Prague for a fee of 25 million Czechoslovak koruna.
-Two years later, he went to Cheb and then on to Greek side Xanthi in December 1995.
+Two years later, he went to Cheb and then on to Greek side Skoda Xanthi in December 1995.
 When he returned to the Czech Republic, he played for Jablonec, where he won the 1997–98 Czech Cup.
-He returned to Slavia in 2000, playing and scoring in the second round of the 2000–01 UEFA Cup against OFI Crete.
+He returned to Slavia in 2000, playing and scoring in the second round of the 2000–01 UEFA Cup against OFI.
 In January 2001 he signed for Slovak club Slovan Bratislava.
 He played for Bratislava for two years before returning to the Czech Republic in 2003, where he signed for Bohemian Football League team Chrudim.